American Breweriana Journal January/February 2012

 At one time Scranton was the third largest population center in Pennsylvania and located in the state’s “northern coal fields.”
 The city has been home to two dozen breweries throughout its history including a short-lived brewpub called W.T.
 Hacketts which inhabited an old Woolworth’s building for two years at the turn of this century.
 One or two years was actually the average lifespan of a dozen of the city’s breweries in the second half of the nineteenth century.

-The Pennsylvania Central Brewing Company was the first of three “syndicates” that formed in Pennsylvania around the turn of the last century.
+The Consumers' Brewing Co. of Philadelphia was a combination of half a dozen breweries in 1896.
+Pennsylvania Central Brewing Company was the second of five “syndicates” that formed in Pennsylvania around the turn of the last century.
 It was formed by Charles Robinson of E. Robinson’s Sons Brewing Company and Patrick and Andrew Casey of the Casey and Kelly Brewing Company in 1897 with the intention to dominate the northeast Pennsylvania market.
 The P.C.B.C. consisted of a dozen brewing firms, with the main branch being the Elizabeth Robinson’s Sons brewery in Scranton.
 Four other breweries in that city were part of the combine along with two in Pittston and one each in Wilkes-Barre, Hazleton, Carbondale, Honesdale and Dickson City.
 The Dickson City branch was closed in 1899.
 The Hughes Ale brewery in Pittston shut down in 1906.
 Next to go were the Scranton, Mina Robinson branches in that city and Hartung brewery in Honesdale which closed in 1910.
 Pittston’s Hughes & Glennon branch in Pittston closed in 1912, leaving six breweries to carry the corporation into the dry years.

 By the end of the first decade of the twentieth century the P.C.B.C. had an aggregate capacity of around 450,000 barrels.
 At the same time their largest competitor in Wilkes-Barre, the Stegmaier Brewing Co., was producing 250,000 barrels per year.
 Together, the competition which in addition to Stegmaier, included the Standard and Anthracite breweries in Scranton, the Keystone Brewing Co. in Dunmore, Howell & King in Pittston and two breweries in Hazleton boasted a capacity of around 700,000 barrels.